'

 Planning an international conference schedule is an art.
 As previously discussed, you need to ensure that there are different seminar streams for attendees.
 This ensures that they have access to a wide range of information throughout the day.

 Ensure there is a good mix between conference talks and networking opportunities.
-This will give attendees the golden opportunity to network with those outside their normal circles, as well as give them the break they need.
+This will give attendees the golden opportunity to meet those outside their normal circles, as well as give them the break they need.
+You can use breakout rooms for this

 Be accommodating

 If you know that some attendees have cultural requirements, such as prayer times or religious holidays, accommodate their needs into your schedule.
-There’s no point scheduling an international conference on Whit Monday where many Christian countries observe a bank holiday.
+There’s no point scheduling the conference on Whit Monday when many Christian countries observe a bank holiday.

 Supplies